CloudGenUser/sftp-cg-lib/README.md

 "Successfully renamed \\testOldName.txt to \\testNewName.txt"

-if the file you wanto to rename does not exist you will have this message:
+if the file you want to rename does not exist you will have this message:

 {
     "code": 2,